 RIPE 2016 – October 16 – Roundhouse Exhibition Hall

-Early bird tickets on sale now!!
+Tickets on sale now!!

 Celebrate the harvest with Vancouver Farmers Markets at our annual fundraising dinner on Sunday, October 16 from 5:30pm-8pm at the Roundhouse Community Centre!
 A showcase of our farms and producers paired with top local chefs Clement Chan of Torafuku, Meeru Dhalwala of Vij’s Rangoli, Ned Bell of Chefs for Oceans, Quang Dang of West Restaurant, Deniz Tarakcioglu of Cafe Medina, Karen McAthy of Blue Heron Creamery, Ryan Reed of Nomad, and Shelome Bouvette of Chicha.
 RIPE 2016 will feature 8 culinary creation stations, dessert tastings, seasonal cocktails by Gillespie’s Fine Spirits and Salt Spring Coffee, and craft beverages from BC Wine Studio and Persephone Brewing.
 Get your tickets before they sell out!
 Tickets and info on the event page.

 Fall Fair – October 2 – Mount Pleasant

 An urban pumpkin patch, wood cow milking, veggie sculptures and a ‘Vancouver Gothic’ photo booth are just a few of the highlights we have planned for our Fall Fair on October 2 at Mount Pleasant Market.
 More details on the Fall Fair event page!

 Stay tuned for more details on our 2016 Market Special Events and Festivals!